 Besides what they found, it’s also important to emphasize what researchers didn’t find: high levels of antibiotic-resistant bacteria.

-Those are of greatest concern to infectious disease experts as they currently sicken 2 million people a year, 23,000 of who die, according to the latest estimates by the U.S Centers for Disease Control and Prevention (CDC).
+Those are of greatest concern to infectious disease experts as they currently sicken 2 million people a year, 23,000 of who die, according to the latest estimates by the

 “This indicates that the real pathogenic potential detected in the Boston subway is very low,” Huttenhower said.